bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 </div>
 </div>

-The State-Of-The-Art here lies in a paper by Alex Krizhevsky called ["ImageNet Classification with Deep Convolutional Neural Nets"](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf).
+A perfect example of the State-Of-The-Art here lies in a paper by Alex Krizhevsky called ["ImageNet Classification with Deep Convolutional Neural Nets"](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf).
 It takes the above simplistic, straightforward model and just absolutely tears it up[^3].
-What was once a quaint input-output is now an incredibly dense network of connections, all resulting in a complete and sophisticated way of mapping an input (images) to an output (what they are):
+What was once a quaint input-output is now an incredibly dense network of connections, all resulting in a complete and sophisticated way of mapping images to their identifying label.

 <div class="row">
 <div class="col-sm-8 col-sm-offset-2" style="text-align: center; padding-top: 20px; padding-bottom: 20px">